oharbol/Crypto_Trader/README.md

 - ADX is greater than 20 (edited from default 25)
 - Volume is greater than previous tick (Alpaca historical volume isn't reliable so this is scratched)
 - Bullish Heikin Ashi candle stick

+### Optimizations
+- Wait for price to touch the 50 EMA
+- Use Wave Trend Indicator
+- Use RSI to gauge pullbacks
+- View higher time frame
+- Trade when volume is above its own MA

 ## How To Use Code
 Go into config.py and set the variables "API_KEY" and "SECRET_KEY" to your account's information.
 Once that is set, run: